core-wg/oscore/draft-ietf-core-object-security.md

 2. Compose the Additional Authenticated Data, as described in {{cose-object}}.

-3. Compose the AEAD nonce by XORing the context IV (Sender IV) with with the partial IV (Sender Sequence Number in network byte order).
+3. Compose the AEAD nonce by XORing the context IV (Sender IV) with the partial IV (Sender Sequence Number in network byte order).
 Increment the Sender Sequence Number by one.

 4. Encrypt the COSE object using the Sender Key.
 Compress the COSE Object as specified in {{app-compression}}.